Tiffydidit/Review-Work-/week5.md

 I just took the fullstack exam.
 I only solved 2/6 problems -- everything else required a knowledge of methods that I did not have.

+Graduation from the library course is on the 15th and I made it, yay!